Field Guide

 cymbal tree-sitter SQLite / FTS5 symbol lookup line-exact read-only Go CLI

-trace-mcp tree-sitter (AST-first) symbol index symbol + flow trace line-exact read-only ~170 tools (bloated surface)
+trace-mcp tree-sitter (AST-first) symbol index symbol + flow trace line-exact read-only ~50-tool default since 2026-07-26 (~170 on opt-in full)

 vexp Rust parser local index hybrid context line-exact read-only native binary